kevinsea/Insight-Wiki-Stage/Customizing Object Mapping.md

 By default, the `OneToOne` class does an automatic mapping from the recordset to your object.
 Here, we created a new `OneToOne` that reads `MyObject`, but puts the `Foo` column into the `ID` property.
 Then we can pass that into any method that has a `returns` parameter.
 You can also use it to build multiple results, parent/child, etc.

+## Binding Into Children ##

+Sometimes you want Insight to be able to automatically peek into an object to extract parameters.
+You can tag classes with the `BindChildrenFor` attribute, and Insight can then look inside for you.

+	[BindChildrenFor(BindFor.All)]
+	class Beer
+	{
+		public int ID;
+		public Glass Glass;
+	}

+	class Glass
+	{
+		public int GlassID;
+	}

+	CREATE PROC MyProc(@ID int, @GlassID int)

+	// GlassID is not found on Beer, so it looks in Glass Connection().Execute("MyProc", beer);

+If you don't want to do this with attributes, you can enable it through configuration:

+	ColumnMapping.All.EnableChildBinding<Beer>();	// insight can peek into beer anytime ColumnMapping.Parameters.EnableChildBinding<Glass>(); // peek into glasses when parameter binding ColumnMapping.All.EnableChildBinding<object>();	// always use this handy feature

+Unfortunately, this has to be done at the class level, and can't be turned on/off at the query/statement level at this time without using a custom mapper.

 [[Specifying Result Structures]] - BACK || NEXT- [[Custom Result Objects]]